iPad Pro as a Development Machine in 2022: Are We There Yet?

 - Safari on iPadOS doesn't give you access to developer tools, so good luck trying to do serious web development or debugging.

-As you can see, nothing is a total dealbreaker, but at the end of the day it results in a more frustrating experience compared to a normal computer.
+Nothing is a total dealbreaker, but at the end of the day it results in a more frustrating experience compared to a normal computer.

 What’s a computer?
 It’s a device that follows your workflow to help you get things done.
 You can use an iPad as your main development machine, but you have to adjust to the app and browser-based iPad way, regardless of if it's actually better or more efficient.
 Apple’s yearly WWDC conference is in a couple days, and hopefully they give iPadOS the push that could get it over the edge, but until then, my MacBook reigns supreme.